-The workflow bottleneck can be a computer, a person, a department or a whole work stage.
-Typical examples of bottlenecks in knowledge work are the software testing and quality review processes.
+The workflow bottleneck can be a computer, a person, a department, or a whole work stage.
+Typical examples of bottlenecks in knowledge work are software testing and quality review processes.

 Unfortunately, a bottleneck is often acknowledged only after it has caused a blockage in the workflow.

-If you see that your workflow is unpredictable and operates in bursts, instead of a smooth flow, you have a bottleneck somewhere.
+If you see that your workflow is unpredictable and operates in bursts, you have a bottleneck somewhere instead of a smooth flow.

 The real issue lies in pinpointing it and setting an appropriate countermeasure.
 In Lean Management, to detect a bottleneck, you can use several Kanban bottleneck analysis tools.